 CLIMATE EMERGENCY INTERACTIVE is a virtual watch party – where people from around the world gather online to experience a film together.
 It’s about the climate and ecological emergency.
 And how it relates to social justice, colonialism, sexism, intersectionality, politics, and creativity.
 It’s a collaboration between UNIT9 and the University of the Arts London (UAL).
 It was written by UAL students and staff.
 And it aims to help students at UAL and people around the world find ways to build a more sustainable future.
 But it’s free to anyone who finds it useful.
 The film rethinks the traditional passive film-going experience.
 It creates an interactive, participatory experience – where you affect the film you watch.
 It turns viewers into doers.
 Please watch the trailer below:

 Please join a live watch party

-Please come to our next live session.
-All on Saturdays at 7/8pm UK – 3pm ET – 12pm PST.
+Please come to our next live session, times listed below.
 Duration: about two hours.
 Just click on the link to book.

 Can’t make it?
 See the one-hour ‘concert movie’ of the watch party in action below: